 Watch something on Netflix

-To fire up Netflix and get watching, say "OK Google" followed by what you want to watch: "Watch Umbrella Academy on Netflix".
+To fire up Netflix and get watching, say "Hey Google" followed by what you want to watch: "Watch Umbrella Academy on Netflix".
 This will open Umbrella Academy on Netflix.
 You don't have to watch Umbrella Academy, but you should, it's good.

 Listen to news

 To ask Assistant to narrate news from sources you've pre-selected, say "Hey Google" followed by "what's the news", "international news", "what's the news about the US elections", or "sports news", etc.

 To ask Assistant to control compatible smart devices, you'll need to set them up.
 After which, you can say "Hey Google", followed by "turn the kitchen lights off", "tell Deebot to clean the kitchen", "turn up the heating", etc.

 To ask Assistant for your daily briefing, say "Hey Google" followed by "good morning", "good afternoon", or "good evening", etc. You'll get the weather, upcoming meetings, a news narration, etc.